But no matter how hard you try, the conversions aren’t coming.

 Talking to your sales team and analyzing your analytics is a great starting point.
 But it’s almost impossible to find out what your customers are thinking unless you ask them.
 So, go straight to the horses’ mouth and ask them what they think!

-Ask your existing customers to answer key questions that fill the gaps, such as:
+Ask your existing customers to answer open-ended questions that fill the gaps, such as:

 - What does a typical day look like for you?